Published: April 24, 2012

 One of the pieces Jeremy Bell ’12 will be exhibiting is a charcoal and acrylic painting of Florida Governor Rick Scott.
 It is one of a collection of works that include bought pieces, commissioned works and “works I created from the heart,” said Bell.

-“The pieces I have in this show really portray my journey as an artist,” said Bell, who was invited to host his first solo exhibit
+“The pieces I have in this show really portray my journey as an artist,” said Bell, who was invited to host his

 in Seattle this February.
 “My time at The University of Tampa has helped me grow and mature in more ways than one.”